hugo7girard/GSIF_from_DIC/README.md

 ## 📦 Exemple

-Copy the exemple after having imported the librairies and functions.
-You have to download the images and .vtk files (Example_Github.zip) from the experiments to run the exemple.
+Run the example.py after having imported the librairies and functions.
+You have to download the images and .vtk files (Example_Github.zip) from the experiments and actualize the data's directory into the example.py code (your_path).